scgsantos/MoelasWare/req/REQ_3.1_Select_a_Review.md

 ## **Happy Path**
 * The reviewer has a review-list page
-* The reviewer can see a selection of reviews that have been assigned to him
+* In this page, the reviewer can see a selection of reviews that have been assigned to him
 * The reviewer can select a quiz that he wants to start reviewing